 Barrie Home Inspector – Money Back Guarantee

 Due to our Training & Home Inspection Knowledge we offer a 100% Money Back Guarantee on every home inspection.
-There are no tricks or conditions forcing to waive this condition, we actually offer the guarantee for a full 30 days after you take possession of your home.
+There are no tricks or conditions forcing you to waive this condition, we actually offer the guarantee for a full 30 days after you take possession of your home.
 No other Inspection Company in Simcoe County offers a 100% Risk Free Home Inspection.

 Understanding Your Home Inspection

 A home inspection is a limited, non-invasive examination of the condition of a home, often in connection with the sale of that home.
 Home inspections are usually conducted by a home inspector who has the training and certifications to perform such inspections.
 The inspector prepares and delivers to the client a computerized report of his findings.
 The client then uses the knowledge gained to make an informed decision regarding the purchase of the property.
 The home inspector describes the condition of the home at the time of inspection but does not guarantee future condition, efficiency, or life expectancy of systems or components.

 Home Inspector vs Home Appraiser

 Many times we get calls for individuals looking for Home Appraisals.
 A home inspector is often confused with a home appraisers.
 A home inspector will determine the condition of a structure, whereas an appraiser determines the value of a property, typically hired by lender.
 In Canada, although not all Provinces regulate home inspectors, there are various professional associations for home inspectors that provide education, training, and networking opportunities.
 A professional home inspection is an examination of the current condition of a house.
 It is not an inspection to verify compliance with appropriate codes; building inspection is a term often used for building code compliance inspections in Canada.
 A similar but more complicated inspection of commercial buildings is a property condition assessment.
 Home inspections identify problems but building diagnostics identifies solutions to the found problems and their predicted outcomes.